MicrosoftDocs/memdocs/memdocs/intune/industry/education/tutorial-school-deployment/manage-overview.md

     - Windows Defender
     - Autopilot deployment
 1. If needed, use the search box to find specific devices, applications, and settings.
 1. To download a report, select **Download**.
-The report will download as a comma-separated value (CSV) file, which you can view and modify in a spreadsheet app like Microsoft Excel.
+The report downloads a comma-separated value (CSV) file, which you can view and modify in a spreadsheet app like Microsoft Excel.
     :::image type="content" source="./images/inventory-reporting.png" alt-text="Reporting options available in Intune for Education when selecting the reports blade" border="true":::

 To learn more about reports in Intune for Education, see [Reports in Intune for Education][EDU-3].